MicrosoftDocs/win32/desktop-src/WmiSdk/describing-the-location-of-a-wmi-object.md

 ---
-Description: 'Conceptually similar to a Uniform Resource Locator (URL), a WMI object path is a string that uniquely identifies the namespace on a server, a class within a namespace, or instances of a class.'
+Description: Conceptually similar to a Uniform Resource Locator (URL), a WMI object path is a string that uniquely identifies the namespace on a server, a class within a namespace, or instances of a class.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '7a390541-609d-4b97-b91c-1a41d21ec17d'
+ms.assetid: 7a390541-609d-4b97-b91c-1a41d21ec17d
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Describing the Location of a WMI Object
+title: Describing the Location of a WMI Object ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Describing the Location of a WMI Object